ccbt87/docs/Dev_Env_setup/README.md

 ## Creating IntelliJ Project
 NOTE: Instructions may vary.
 This tutorial uses IntelliJ Version: 2018.2.4 on Windows 10 1803.

-Create a new project by selecting File > New > Project, then select Maven, set JDK version and click Next.
+Create a new project by selecting File > New > Project, or Create New Project on the IntelliJ IDEA Welcome window.
+Then select Maven, set JDK version and click Next.

 ![New](images/1.1.PNG)